 - a.
 A mailing or other communication was issued by RRHA to the applicant which requires a response within a specified number of days from the date on the letter, and the applicant fails to respond within such timeframe.
 Such failure to respond will result in the applicant's name being withdrawn from the waiting list.
 The applicant will ineligible to reapply for a period of 1 year from the date of the action. - b.
-The applicant does not meet any one or more of the eligibility criteria described in this ACOP or in applicable law; - c.
-The applicant fails to complete any aspect of the application or lease-up process; - d.
+The applicant does not meet any one or more of the eligibility criteria described in this ACOP or in applicable law. - c.
+The applicant fails to complete any aspect of the application or lease-up process. - d.
 The applicant or any family member has a history of criminal activity involving crimes of physical violence against persons or property, and any other criminal activity including drug-related criminal activity that would adversely affect the health, safety, or wellbeing of other tenants or staff, or cause damage to the property. - e.
 The applicant or any family member has engaged in or threatened abusive or violent behavior towards any RRHA staff, program participant or resident.
 The applicant will be eligible to re-apply for admission after 1 year from the date of the negative occurrence. - f.
 The RRHA has reasonable cause to believe that a household member's involvement in gang activity in the past five years may threaten the health, safety, or right to peaceful enjoyment by other participants or tenants.
-Such household member shall be ineligible to re-apply for seven (7) years from the date of application review. - g.
-The applicant or any family member has failed to comply with the terms of any rental agreement at a current or prior residence, such as by providing shelter to unauthorized persons, keeping unauthorized pets, or other acts in violation of rules and regulations.
-Includes non-compliance with RRHA application process or other program requirements wherein non-compliance resulted in sanctions, terminations or other serious outcomes.
-Includes non-compliance with school truancy standards.
-Includes applicants living in Public Housing or Housing Choice Voucher-assisted housing illegally.
+Such household member shall be ineligible to re-apply for seven (7) years from the date of application review.